Montreal-Quakers/website/_includes/alert/en-covid.md

-See our [COVID-19 page](covid-19.html) for updates and online worship options
+The information on this page has temporarily changed.
+See our [COVID-19 page](covid-19.html) for more information.